 What exactly is bank capital?
 How does it keep banks safe?
-And what are the levels of capital banks in the euro area need to hold?
+And what are the levels of capital banks need to hold?

 Put simply, capital is the money that a bank has obtained from its shareholders and other investors and any profit that it has made and not paid out.
 Consequently, if a bank wants to expand its capital base, it can do so for example by issuing more shares or retaining profits, rather than paying them out as dividends to shareholders.

 Overall, every bank has two sources of funds: capital and debt.
 Debt is the money that it has borrowed from its lenders and will have to pay back.
 Debt includes among other things deposits from customers, debt securities issued and loans taken out by the bank.